idp2p/idp2p/README.md

 ## Problem

 Each did method uses own way to implement decentralized identity.
 Most of them are based on public source of truth like a `blockchain`, `dlt`, `database` or similar.
-Others are simple, self-describing methods and aren't depend on any ledger technology e.g. `did:peer`, `did:key`, `keri`.
-Each method has own pros-cons in terms of [design-goals](https://www.w3.org/TR/did-core/#design-goals)
+Others are simple, self-describing methods and don't depend on any ledger technology e.g. `did:peer`, `did:key`, `keri`.
+Each method has its own pros-cons in terms of [design-goals](https://www.w3.org/TR/did-core/#design-goals)

 ## IDP2P Solution